|About the UKHMA

 • Spring, at the first of the bi-annual seminars in Edinburgh or other key regional areas;

-• Autumn, when the Association holds the second of the one-day seminars and the informal Autumn Dinner in London; and
+• Autumn, when the Association holds the second of the one-day seminars and the informal Autumn Dinner in London

 Each event is structured to provide content of topical and professional relevance as well as providing numerous occasions in which to make and renew contacts from throughout the Association.

-This recently re-designed website provides the most up-to-date news for Members and enhanced services of professional relevance to harbour masters and commercial organisations.
+This website provides the most up-to-date news for Members and enhanced services of professional relevance to harbour masters and commercial organisations.

-Harbour Masters Qualifications, Training and Continuous Professional Development (CPD)
+Harbour Masters Qualifications, Training and Continuing Professional Development (CPD)

 Qualifications: Currently, there are no mandatory qualifications to hold the position of Harbour Master.
 It is a decision for the port, or more specifically the port’s Duty Holders, to satisfy themselves that the Harbour Master is suitably qualified to carry out their responsibilities under the terms of the Port Marine Safety Code.